-Finally, the DLT Pilot Regime Regulation does not provide for a third country regime applying to platforms established outside the EU.
+Finally, the Pilot Regime Regulation does not provide for a third country regime applying to platforms established outside the EU.
 This could limit the access by EU investors and companies to the liquidity offered by DLT trading platforms that already operate (or will start operating) in third countries, such as Switzerland, the United Kingdom or the United States.
-This limitation could have material implications considering how fictitious the territorial boundaries are in the field of the blockchain technology.
+This limitation is particularly important considering how fictitious the territorial boundaries are in the field of the DLT technology.